 - Multiple watch face options.

-2. Fitbit Ace 2 - The most popular activity tracker for children
+2. Fitbit Ace 2 - The most popular activity tracker for the youngest ones

 The Fitbit ACE 2 has been a resounding success as the manufacturer has come up with a product that both 6-year-olds and 9-year-olds love.